 Though he did not fully establish himself as first-choice until Thomas Tuchel's arrival in 2015, his first two campaigns with Die Schwarzgelben still brought 43 starts and a formidable 66 percent of challenges won.
 His promotion came at the expense of Subotic, and since the 2016 departure of Hummels for Bayern, Sokratis has been the undisputed general of Dortmund's rearguard action, a billing he has lived up to famously.

 His 69 percent 'challenges won' ratio this season has been a major part in helping BVB enjoy a clean sheet tally in double figures, an admirable achievement given the gung-ho nature of his team, particularly under Peter Bosz.
 In the top 10 for touches this season — level with Naldo and just behind Hummels — Sokratis' 90 percent pass completion means he is just as important in getting his own side moving forward as he is in stopping BVB's rivals doing the same.
-And it is not just because referees fear writing his full name — Sokratis Papastathopoulos — that he has received just three yellow cards this season as his play includes more finesse than his nightclub doorman 6'1" frame would suggest.
+And it is not just because referees fear writing his full name — Sokratis Papastathopoulos — that he has received just three five cards this season as his play includes more finesse than his nightclub doorman 6'1" frame would suggest.

 Watch: Can anybody spell P-A-P-A-S-T-A-T-H-O-P-O-U-L-O-S?!
 Skip to 2:20 to find out!